Interactive Media Courses

 Reviews the creative, social, cultural, and legal contexts and challenges surrounding the protection of intellectual property, intellectual creativity, and creative environments in the commons.
 Promotes increased appreciation of interrelationships among the roles of law, public policy, economic development, and creativity in interactive media activities.
 Prerequisite: IM 250 or permission of instructor for non-majors.

 A studio course exploring typography and visual layout principles of interactive website design.
 Survey of theory, history, and methods of web design solutions.
 Discussion of transitional strategies in response to developing technologies.
 Cross-listed as ART 365.
-Prerequisites: ART 205, IM 213; or consent of instructor.
+Prerequisite: IM 113, ART 105, ART 205; or consent of instructor.

 I M 385 - Intermediate Video for Interactive Media

 Introduction to High Definition (HD) video and grip essentials.
 Advanced lighting and cinematography.
 Enhanced proficiency in non-linear editing.
-Prerequisite: IM 285.
+Motion capture fundamentals.
+Prerequisite: IM 113, IM 285

 I M 413 - Advanced Interactive Media Authoring